Search

 In the following video, Dr. Facque (he/him) describes how body contouring procedures can be used to alter the shape of a patient’s body:

-Often, persons who go through an estrogenic puberty tend to store fat in certain regions of the body such as the hips, buttocks, and thighs.
 Sometimes, trans women, nonbinary and gender diverse trans folks who underwent an androgenic (testosterone-dominant) puberty may experience discomfort or gender dysphoria or incongruence related to their body fat distribution.
 It is possible to reduce these feelings of dysphoria or incongruence through a variety of surgical and lifestyle choices.
-However, there are limitations to these changes which we cover below.
+However, there are limitations to these changes, which we cover below.

 The pubertal development someone undergoes in adolescence generally determines the bone structure they will have as an adult.
 Alterations in the bony framework are unlikely with hormone therapy, and surgical modification of the pelvis comes with significant risks that outweigh the benefits, based on current surgical techniques.